sitzz/backup-restore/README.md

 ### Backup
 1. Clone the repository.
-2. Copy files `files.example.txt` and `folders.example.txt` to `files.txt` and `folders.txt` respectively, update to your liking.
+2. Copy files `include.example.txt` to `include.txt`, update the file to your liking.
-    1. __Please note__; Any entry in either file will be assumed being relative paths from your home directory.
+    1. __Please note__; Any entry in this file will be assumed being a relative path from your home directory.
 Absolute paths are not supported!
-3. Run `./backup.sh` from you consoleand answer the prompts.
+3. Run `./backup.sh` from you console and answer the prompts.
 4. Rejoice!

 ### Restore